gergo-szabo/CarND-P4-BehavioralCloning/README.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * model.h5 containing a trained convolution neural network
-* run1.mp4 showing the agent on track one
+* [run1.mp4](run1.mp4) showing the agent on track one
-* run2.mp4 showing the agent on track two
+* [run2.mp4](run2.mp4) showing the agent on track two
-* writeup_report.md summarizing the results
+* README.md summarizing the results
 * drive.py for driving the car in autonomous mode (see helper files, unchanged)
 * video.py for creating video from images (see helper files, unchanged)

 #### 2. Submission includes functional code
-Using the drive.py file an the Udacity provided simulator's autonomus mode, the agent will drive the car around the tracks autonomously.
+Using the drive.py file an the Udacity provided simulator's autonomous mode, the agent will drive the car around the tracks autonomously.
 Execute:
 ```sh
 python drive.py model.h5 run1
 ```